Ex-Australia star Kefu seriously injured in home invasion - NewsBreak

 Ex-Australia star Kefu seriously injured in home invasion

-BRISBANE, Australia (AP) — World Cup-winning Wallabies forward Toutai Kefu has been seriously injured during an alleged break-in at his home in Brisbane’s south.
-The 47-year-old Kefu won the 1999 World Cup and played 60 test matches with Australia.
+BRISBANE, Australia (AP) — World Cup-winning Wallabies forward Toutai Kefu has been seriously injured during what police described as a “brutal and violent” break-in at his home in Brisbane.
+The 47-year-old Kefu won the 1999 World Cup and played 60 test matches for Australia.
 He has been head coach of Tonga’s national team since 2016.
-Kefu and three other members of his family received knife wounds during the incident.
+Kefu and his wife, his son and his daughter received knife wounds during the incident.
 All four were taken to a nearby hospital for treatment.
-Kefu is reported to be in a serious condition.
-Police have two men in custody.www.wcn247.com
+Kefu had surgery and is expected to survive.
+Police have charged a 15-year-old youth with attempted murder.
+Another teenager is in custody and police are searching for a third youth.keyt.com

 Comments / 0